-- 1 small red bell pepper, diced
+- 1 red bell pepper, diced

-- 1 small zucchini or yellow squash, diced
+- 1 zucchini or yellow squash, diced

 - 1 medium carrot, diced

-- 2 Tbsp. chili powder
+- 2 tablespoons chili powder

-- 1 Tbsp. cumin, ground
+- 1 tablespoon ground cumin

-- 1 can (15 ounces) tomato sauce + 1/2 can of water or broth
+- 1 (15-ounce) can tomato sauce

-- 1 can (15 ounces) crushed or petite diced tomatoes
+- 1 (15-ounces) can crushed or petite diced tomatoes

-- 1 can (15 ounces) black beans, rinsed and drained
+- 1 (15-ounce) can black beans, rinsed and drained

 - 1 cup frozen corn

-- Dash of cayenne (optional)
+- Dash of cayenne pepper (optional)

-- Salt and pepper, to taste
+- Salt and black pepper, to taste

-- Optional: Diced avocado, chopped cilantro, shredded cheese, sour cream or Greek yogurt and/or lime wedges for serving
+- Optional: Diced avocado, chopped cilantro, shredded cheese, sour cream or Greek yogurt, and/or lime wedges for serving

 - Once the oil is hot, add ground meat, garlic, onions, bell peppers, zucchini or yellow squash, and carrots.